Brain Dump Journaling: How to Empty Your Head and Think Clearly

 A brain dump and journalling are not the same thing, though they overlap and are often confused.
 A brain dump is a volume exercise: get everything out.
 Journalling is a depth exercise: go somewhere specific with one or a few things.
 The brain dump clears; the journal processes.

-The two are most effective in combination.
-A brain dump followed by journalling on one item from the dump — the one that has the most emotional charge, or the most urgency — produces both the volume relief of the dump and the processing depth of journalling in a single session.
-The total time required is 20–30 minutes.
+The two work well in combination.
+A brain dump followed by journalling on one item from the list — the one with the most emotional charge, or the most urgency — gives you both the volume relief of the dump and the processing depth of journalling in a single session.
+The total time required is twenty to thirty minutes.

 What to do with the list after

-Most brain dumps contain five to six categories of item: tasks with clear next actions, tasks that are waiting on someone else, worries that can't be actioned, ideas to return to, things to let go of, and things that are urgent.
-Sorting into these categories — if you choose to sort at all — takes less than five minutes and produces a picture of your mental load that is considerably more accurate than the one you started with.
+Most brain dumps contain five or six categories of item: tasks with a clear next action, tasks waiting on someone else, worries that can't actually be actioned, ideas to come back to, things to let go of, and things that are genuinely urgent.
+Sorting into these categories — if you choose to sort at all — takes less than five minutes, and produces a far more accurate picture of your mental load than the one you started with.

 The critical step is deciding what stays on the list and what comes off it.
-A brain dump that you transfer wholesale to a task list just moves the overwhelm from your head to the page.
-The point is not to track everything — it is to decide what actually matters and let the rest go.
+A brain dump you transfer wholesale onto a task list just moves the overwhelm from your head to the page.
+The point isn't to track everything — it's to decide what actually matters and let the rest go.

 The digital vs paper question

 Brain dumps work in any medium, but paper has a practical advantage: it doesn't have notifications.
-Opening a notes app on your phone to brain dump and receiving three alerts in the process defeats the purpose.
-The cognitive quietness of paper — no pings, no hyperlinks, nothing that pulls attention sideways — makes it a better container for the undivided focus the exercise requires.
-A plain notebook and a pen that works smoothly are sufficient.
-The tool matters less than the absence of interruption.
-It is worth noting that digital tools which block notifications or use full-screen distraction-free modes can replicate this, but the default state of a phone or laptop works against the practice.
+Opening a notes app on your phone to brain dump and getting three alerts in the process defeats the purpose.
+The quietness of paper — no pings, no links to follow, nothing pulling your attention sideways — makes it a better container for the focus the exercise needs.
+A plain notebook and a pen that works are enough.
+The tool matters less than the absence of interruption, though a phone or laptop set to a genuine distraction-free mode can do a similar job.

 Explore the full OCCO range of tools for ambitious minds →